simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 ### Company

 The Company widget displays the logo (if you uploaded one) as well as the most important information about the enterprise, such as its name, code, hub, home country, airline rating, fleet size and number of employees.
-By clicking on "Info page", you'll get to your company's Enterprise page.
+By clicking on *Info page*, you'll get to your company's [Enterprise page](#enterprise).

 ### Upcoming Events

 In the Upcoming Events widget, you can see your fixed expenses and income of the next three days based on contracts and terminated events like aircraft deliveries.
 The week-end closing is the time when your financial period resets and when staff are paid.

 Please note that these events don't belong to the direct costs of a flight.
-To extend the list, click on "View complete financial schedule" or select "Cash Flow" in the Management tab.
+To extend the list, click on *View complete financial schedule* or select *Cash Flow* in the Management tab.

 ### Notepad